mendhak/mendhak.github.io/_posts/2021-03-22-why-the-f-wont-you-build.md

 My latest abstraction sits neatly in layers,
 Though my teammates are less than thrilled.
-But I saw it in some blog post,
+But I saw it in some blog post, so they're wrong,
-So please, just fucking build.
+Help me out with a build.

 Lint warnings I glaze over easily,
 Code coverage I've lowered and killed.